Garathd/vidx-video-sharing/README.md

 The welcome page appears to the new users and users who have no videos saved on their profile.
 This page explains how the site works and explains the various buttons.

 ***All Videos Page***
-This page displays all the users videos except for the users videos who is signed in.
+This page displays all the users’ videos except for the videos of the user that is signed in.
 Users are redirected to this page when they sign in and have existing videos on their profile or else click the logo when they are signed in.
 On this page you can repost videos as well as vote on videos.
 Videos can be ordered by user or by category.

 ***My Videos Page***
 Also known as the profile page.
 This page lets you delete, edit and view your videos.
 This page also shows reposted videos.
-Videos can be ordered by category and status(original or reposted).
-The My Videos and the All Videos have more or less an identical design except for a few different options on videos.
+Videos can be ordered by category and status (original or reposted).
+The My Videos and the All Videos pages have more or less an identical design except for a few different options on videos.

 ***New Video / Edit Video Page***
 These pages have identical design.
-The edit video pages text fields are populated with data from a choosen video and in the new video page the text fields are blank
+The edit video pages text fields are populated with data from a chosen video and in the new video page the text fields are blank

 ### Back-End (MySQL Database)